 Buying and Selling Property in Langebaan

-The Langebaan property market is a coastal residential market on the West Coast of the Western Cape, approximately 120 kilometres north of Cape Town.
-It's characterised by a strong holiday and retirement buyer profile, consistent semigration demand from Cape Town and Gauteng, and a mix of lagoon-facing premium properties, estate homes, and more affordable town-side residential stock.
+Property in Langebaan trades in a coastal residential market on the West Coast of the Western Cape, approximately 120 kilometres north of Cape Town.
+It is characterised by a strong holiday and retirement buyer profile, consistent semigration demand from Cape Town and Gauteng, and a mix of lagoon-facing premium homes, estate properties, and more affordable town-side residential stock.
 The market is driven by lifestyle and long-term value rather than short commute times, and buyers here are typically purchasing a second property, a retirement home, or making a deliberate relocation for quality of life.

 Key takeaways